-- Keep your space tidy - Don't bring a bunch of "stuff" into your office and expect that someone else will dispose of it when you graduate
+- Keep your space tidy - Don't bring a bunch of "stuff" (i.e. food/dishes, samples, equipment, etc.) into your office and expect that someone else will dispose of it when you graduate

 If you would like to change offices, please send an email to allison.culver@oregonstate.edu.